jackiec1998/trump-and-epstein/notes.md

 On the same day, a photo was taken showing "[p]olitical commentator Rogan O'Handley, aka DC Draino, TikToker Chaya Raichik, commentator Liz Wheeler and US conservative activist Scott Presler carry[ing] binders bearing the seal of the US Justice Department reading 'The Epstein Files: Phase 1' as they walk out of the West Wing of the White House in Washington, DC."
 [Getty Images --- Jim Watson](www.gettyimages.com/detail/news-photo/political-commentator-rogan-ohandley-aka-dc-draino-tiktoker-news-photo/2201631069)

+### April 25 --- Virginia Giuffre, an accuser of Jeffrey Epstein, commits suicide.

+However, on March 31, 2025, she was badly injuried in a car accident and given four days to live---announced on [Instagram](https://www.instagram.com/p/DH0vvDKzDvu/), reported on by the [BBC](https://www.bbc.com/news/articles/c5yl5vle2nmo).

+On Piers Morgan's show, her dad claims she did not die by suicide, reported by the [Independent](https://www.independent.co.uk/news/world/americas/virginia-giuffre-father-death-cause-b2743303.html).

 ### May 7 --- AG Pam Bondi States There Are "Tens of Thousands of Videos of Epstein with Children" 💬

 > “There are tens of thousands of videos of Epstein with children or child porn and there are hundreds of victims,” Bondi told reporters at the White House on Wednesday.
 “And no one victim will ever get released.
 It’s just the volume and that’s what they’re going through right now.
 The FBI is diligently going through that.”
 [Miami Herald](https://www.miamiherald.com/news/politics-government/article305900636.html)